 Almond buttercream frosting adds a special touch and an extra layer of elegance.

-Almond M&Ms make up your lightbulbs and can stay in place thanks to some extra frosting and a small indention into your cake.
+Almond M&Ms make up your lightbulbs and can stay in place thanks to some extra frosting and a slight indention into your cake.

 It is easy but can be time consuming so keep that in mind as you find yourself craving a bite as you begin preparing this.